Vanity award

+Compared to legitimate award-giving bodies, where nominated candidates are screened by a panel of reputable and relevant adjudicators, the awardees in these cases are often selected either personally by the body's leaders, through surveys or similar research methodologies that are insufficient and questionable, or based on the amount of their financial contributions.

+While many of these awards operate legally in their respective countries and do not violate specific laws, many in business circles and experts deem these schemes to be scams.

 Vanity business awards

 The number of vanity awards for businesses is considerable, since 2008 the Better Business Bureau has been issuing warnings about schemes found across the United States and Canada.
 "Phony vanity awards prey on small businesses who are trying to make their companies stand out in their industry."